Skip to main content

 nginx -s reload

-Or reboot:
+Or restart:

 killall nginx